devrawl/stratosmining/docs/howto-upload-download-files-from-stratos-sds.md

 description: This article explains how to use ppd executable to upload and download files on and from the Stratos Decentralized Network.
 ---

-<small> Last update: March 12, 2023</small>
+<small> Last update: December 4, 2023</small>

-!!! danger "Warning"
+!!! tip "Note"

-    At the moment, you can't setup a storage node on Mesos testnet.
-Will be soon updated.
+    At the moment, you can only upload and/or download files through a running SDS node.

-If you are running a SDS node, it's beneficial to the network to upload and download files, in order to generate traffic and network load, which helps testing the stability and limits of the storage network.

-This is not a mandatory step but as a testnet participant, it's kind of your duty to do so :)

 ### Get some files